 Strengths Weaknesses Local Nature Reserve.
 Good interpretation of conservation and heritage features of the site.
 The Green Infrastructure Strategy recognises the value of the site.
 Felled trees in developing woodlands left for habitat expansion.
 Specific areas of alternative grasslands on the site with management regimes.
-New meadow management and storage of hay bales on site.
 Detailed recordings of biodiversity of the site by 'Friends' group.
 Working with NWT to manage tree planted areas.
 Inward migration of a broad range of species from adjacent areas.
 Friends encouraging visitors to report species recordings.
 Yew tree planted as part of "We Love Yew" campaign.
-New Woodland Management Plan 2017-2021 for the site.
-Programme to remove goldfish and koi carp from main pond commenced.
+New Woodland Management Plan 2017-2022 for the site.
 Single age tree population.
 Attempts to introduce wildflowers have only had very limited success.
 Opportunities Threats Management and development of tree planted areas, opening up-glades and allowing public access to designated areas.
 Continue to manage the woodland working with Greenwood, Friends and NWT.
 Management and development of the site to build on its value as a Local Nature Reserve.
 Increase the number of hedgehogs on the site.
 Work with Nottinghamshire Wildlife Trust to record mammal populations.
+Draining of main pond and removal of fish stock.
 Dominant species in tree planted areas e.g. alder.
 Invasion by ragwort and thistles.
 Difficulty in maintaining water levels in main pond.
 Encroachment by briar from adjacent land.
 Public fishing in the main pond.

-Figure 31 - Mine Pulley Wheel and Coal Truck
+Figure 28 - Mine Pulley Wheel and Coal Truck